Top 6 Questions About Starting BHRT

 2. Will the procedure hurt, and can I go home or back to work afterwards?

 The pellet procedure is fairly painless.
 First, the location where the pellets are inserted is numbed with lidocaine, which can be a little uncomfortable.
-Next, a small incision is made in the buttocks area, which the patient shouldn’t feel.
-After the area is numbed, no discomfort should be felt at all, only pressure with insertion of the actual pellets.
+Next, a small incision is made in the buttocks area, which the patient should not feel.
+After the area is numbed, no pain should be felt at all, only pressure with insertion of the actual pellets.
 The procedure takes less than 5 minutes and patients can then return to their daily routine immediately afterwards.
 (Intense exercise, bathtubs and swimming pools should be avoided until the bandage is removed for 3 days for females and 7 in males.)

 3. As a woman, will I grow a beard?